nokia-wroclaw/innovativeproject-fault-handling-system/README.md

 and `fhs.env`.
 Place e-mail account configuration (and possibly database configuration) in `fhs.env`.

+You can also place configuration in `appsettings.json`.
+An example file looks like this:

+    {
+      "ConnectionStrings": {
+        "DockerConnection": "Server=db;Database=Pwr-fhs-dev;User ID=postgres;Password=example;",
+      },
+      "ImapServer": "",
+      "ImapPort": 993,
+      "SmtpServer": "",
+      "SmtpPort": 587,
+      "MailAddress": "",
+      "MailLogin": "",
+      "MailPassword": "",
+      "DoMailboxFetching": true,
+      "CheckInterval": 15,
+    }

+Fill in the correct values.

 It is recommended to start both PostgreSQL and the application using `docker-compose`:
 ```